hasura/graphql-engine/docs/graphql/manual/deployment/heroku/securing-graphql-endpoint.rst

 .. note::

-  If you're looking at adding authentication and access control to your GraphQL API then head to :doc:`Authentication / access control <../../auth/index>`.
+  If you're looking at adding access control rules for your data to your GraphQL API then head to :doc:`Authentication / access control <../auth/index>`.